tldr-pages/tldr/pages/common/gh-pr.md

 `gh pr review --approve`

-- Merge a PR if you're on the branch, removes the branch on local and remote:
+- Merge the pull request associated with the current branch, removing the branch on both the local and the remote:

 `gh pr merge`